Gustavo-Murdiga88/genezys-front-end-test/README.md

    git@github.com:Gustavo-Murdiga88/genezys-front-end-test.git
   ```

-  - Após a execução do clone do projeto, você deve ir até a pasta projeto, executando
+  - Após a execução do clone do projeto, você deve ir até a pasta raiz do projeto, executando
   ```shell
     cd genezys-front-end-test
   ```
   - Em seguida devemos instalar todas as dependências do projeto.
 Executando no terminal
   ```shell
     pnpm install
   ```